joseenciso/Backpocket/README.md

 ![BackPocket - Logo](static/screenshots/tablet-01.png)

 ## Deployment
-Created enviroment variables that will go on a env.py file and in the Heroku setting variables:
+These are the enviroment variables that will go on a env.py file and in the Heroku setting variables:
 - SECRET_KEY
 - DATABASE_URL*
 - EMAIL_HOST_PASSWORD